amarfoglia/shopway/README.md

 # Shopway #

-Shopway is a web application whose goal is to help local shop owners make theri products more visibile.
+Shopway is a web application whose goal is to help local shop owners make their products more visible.